 Other times, a borrower with excellent credit may find a lower interest rate in the private student loan market than they can get with a federal loan.
 If a borrower takes out private student loans, it’s important to do the research into offers ahead of time and know what to expect as to interest rate and repayment obligations.

-Learn even more about the benefits and drawbacks of utilizing private student loans in my Private Student Loans article.
+Learn even more about the benefits and drawbacks of utilizing private student loans in our Private Student Loans article.

 How Do Student Loan Interest Rates Work?